DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.7](#1.7) Develop, document, and implement security policy, standards, procedures and guidelines (OSG-9 Chpt 1)
 - The top tier of a formalized hierarchical organization security documentation is the security policy
+  - A security policy is a formal document that defines the scope and enforcement of security within an organization.
+Security policies do not frequently change and generally invoke standards, procedures, and guidelines.
+Security documentation is the security policy.
-  - **Policy**: docs created by and published by ❄️senior management describing organizational strategic goals
+  - 🔥**Policy**: docs created by and published by 📝senior management describing organizational strategic goals
   - A security policy is a document that defines the scope of security needed by the org, discussing assets that require protection and the extent to which security solutions should go to provide the necessary protections
-  - Policies are ❄️high-level documents, usually written by the management team; policies are ❄️mandatory, and a policy might ❄️provide requirements, but not the steps for implementation
+  - Policies are 📝high-level documents, usually written by the management team; policies are 📝mandatory, and a policy might 📝provide requirements, but not the steps for implementation
     - A policy is a document that defines the scope of security needed by the organization and discusses the assets that require protection and the extent to which security solutions should go to provide the necessary protection.
-  - It defines the ❄️strategic security objectives, vision, and ❄️goals and outlines the security framework of the organization
+  - It defines the 📝strategic security objectives, vision, and 📝goals and outlines the security framework of the organization
 - **Acceptable User Policy**: the AUP is a commonly produced document that exists as part of the overall security documentation infrastructure
   - This policy defines a level of acceptable performance and expectation of behavior and activity; failure to comply with the policy may result in job action warnings, penalties, or termination

 - Security Standards, Baselines and Guidelines: once the main security policies are set, the remaining security docuemntation can be crafted from these policies
   - 🔥**Standards**: specific mandates explicity stating expections of performance/conformance; more descriptive than policies, standards define :compulsary requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org.
 It could be internal or external.
     - A standard defines compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
-    - Standards are ❄️Mandatory
+    - Standards are 📝Mandatory
     - A standard describes the specific use of technology, often applied to hardware and software.
 “All employees will receive an ACME Nexus-6 laptop with 8 GB of memory, a 3.3 GHZ quad core central processing unit (CPU), and 500-gigabyte disk” is an example of a hardware standard.
 “The laptops will run Windows 10 Enterprise, 64-bit version” is an example of a software (operating system) standard.
-  - 🔥**Baseline**: ✏️defines a minimum level of security that every system throughout the organization must meet; baselines are usually ✏️system specific and refer to industry / government standards.
+  - 🔥**Baseline**: defines a 📝minimum level of security that every system throughout the organization must meet; baselines are usually 📝system specific and refer to industry / government standards.
 It is often related to configuration.
     - A baseline is a more operationally focused form of a standard.
     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
-    - Baselines are ❄️Mandatory and discretionary.
+    - Baselines are 📝semi-Mandatory and discretionary.
 All systems not complying with the baseline should be taken out of production until they can be brought up to the baseline.
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
-  - 🔥**Guideline**: offers ❄️Recommendations and best practices on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
+  - 🔥**Guideline**: offers 📝recommendations and best practices on how standards and baselines and other security requirements should be implemented & serves as an operational guide for security professionals and users
     - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
     - **Framework** are a set of guidlines
-  - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, ❄️step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution.
-Procedures are ❄️Mandatory
+  - 🔥**Procedure** (AKA Standard Operating Procedure or SOP): detailed, 📝step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution.
+Procedures are 📝Mandatory
   - 🔥**Laws** Legal rules created by government entities e.g legislature.
 Must be followed or can result in civil or criminal penalties
   - 🔥**Regulations** rules created by governmental agencies.
 Must be followed or can result in civil or criminal penalties